-Alcohol/Drugs use in the Classroom:
+Alcohol/Drugs use in the Classroom

-Students suspected of using drugs in the classroom will be reported by observing the individual (i.e. faculty, staff, and students).
-The report form is accessible on the PCC Portal and at the bottom the PCC website at the "Report a Concern or Incident" under "Quick Links."
+Students suspected of using drugs in the classroom will be reported by observing the individual (i.e., faculty, staff, and students) to PCC Police at 719.549.3355 to initially address the concern and then complete a follow-up incident report form.
+The form is located on the PCC website and can be accessed directly at this link.

-Alcohol Poisoning/Drunk Students:
+Alcohol Poisoning/Drunk Students

 A student placing themselves and others at risk is in violation of the Student Code of Conduct (conduct that is detrimental to the College or the safety of self and/or others).
-A student found to be incapacitated due to alcohol poisoning will be escorted to a local medical facility by the PCC Police Department.
+A student found to be incapacitated due to alcohol poisoning will be escorted via emergency response personnel to a local medical facility by the ambulance transporting service dispatched via 911.
 If a student is a minor, the parents will be immediately contacted.
 The student may face disciplinary actions as prescribed in the PCC Student Handbook.

-Authority for Policy Oversight:
+Authority for Policy Oversight